USA Summary

 Nevada

-Leaving Death Valley and getting into Nevada I ran into my first snow (in the US) and that made me reconsider my timing to be entering Utah which would be in the middle of winter at this time.
-In sunny Las Vegas I made the decision to stay in LV for 2 months for both Spring to arrive in Utah and let the second wave of Covid-19 play its self out.
+Leaving Death Valley and getting into Nevada, I ran into my first snow (in the US), and that made me reconsider my timing to be entering Utah, which would be in the middle of winter at this time.
+In sunny Las Vegas, I made the decision to stay in LV for two months, for both Spring to arrive in Utah and let the second wave of Covid-19 play itself out.
 So, I basically spent 60 days in front of my computer in an Airbnb in LV.
-I think this was ultimately a good idea but I will never do that again.
+I think this was ultimately a good idea, but I will never do that again.

 The Hoover Dam

-As far as actually biking in Nevada I biked 612 km’s over 13 days.
-Getting back on the road April 1 and heading to the Hoover Dam I would become pretty sick and weak from the sun and heat that would lead to one of the more traumatic experiences of my life.
-I consider both experiences separate but my physical weakness definitely exasperated the second experience.
-On April 6 just inside the state of Arizona I accidentally started a grass fire that would result in me calling 911 with the fire department showing up and losing a fair bit of my camping equipment in the flames.
-The main equipment lost was my tent, sleeping bag and pad, front panniers and bike stuff/tools.
-About 5-10 acres of abandoned field was also burned.
-To this day I will never know how I survived that experience with no legal consequences.
+As far as actually biking in Nevada, I biked 612 km’s over 13 days.
+Getting back on the road April 1 and heading to the Hoover Dam, I would become pretty sick and weak from the sun and heat, which would lead to one of the more traumatic experiences of my life.
+I consider both experiences separate, but my physical weakness definitely exacerbated the second experience.
+On April 6, just inside the state of Arizona, I accidentally started a grass fire that would result in me calling 911, with the fire department showing up and losing a fair bit of my camping equipment in the flames.
+The main equipment lost was my tent, sleeping bag, sleeping pad, front panniers, and bike stuff/tools.
+About 5-10 acres of abandoned fields were also burned.
+To this day, I will never know how I survived that experience with no legal consequences.

 Grass fire and burned gear